fransenglich/swiftmusicmashup/README.md

 Many of the technologies used in the implementation, such as Swift, Xcode and the services' APIs, were new to me.

 In brief it it is implemented in Swift with SwiftUI on Sonoma/Xcode 15.
-It does two queries from MusicBrainz and typically multiple queries to Cover Art Archive, per artist search.
+It does two queries to MusicBrainz and typically multiple queries to Cover Art Archive, per artist search.

 Because Björn and I miscommunicated what the case was, I pulled the break and *omitted fetching from Wikipedia as well as coding a custom image display*, since Swift was of little interest.
 Currently Apple's CachedImage is used, which unloads when out of view when inside a V/HStack.
 This seems to be a known issue.